EGAMatsu/OpenBLOX/README.md

 # OpenBLOX
  A project to make a new client for older ROBLOX Maps from 2005 to 2011

+# INFO ABOUT MAPS
+You cannot use any maps that use the binary ROBLOX Map Format; the map MUST have been made in any studio version from 2003 - 2012;
+though maps in latter versions (2010+) WILL have issues.

 # How to compile:
 Download this repository

 Install devkitpro